nathan-andosen/ng-app-best-practices/README.md

     * If you follow the application structure below, it will help in keeping your code modular.
 8. __Use composition over inhertiance__
     * Where possible, try and use composition instead of inheritance.
+    * There are multiple ways to accomplish this with Javascript / Typescript.
+One way is to just add properties on a class that are set to other classes, [example found here](src/app/core/models/user/user.model.ts).
+Another way is to use a mixin style, [example found here](src/app/core/models/maths/maths.model.ts).

 ## Application Structure